Swimming Safely and Advice to Prevent Drowning

 - Parents should not only supervise but also advise on safety in and around the pool.

 - Running on slippery surfaces is dangerous for everyone around.
-Someone could fall into the pool, accidentally push a smaller child towards water or hit the slick pool deck causing injury.
+Someone could fall into the pool, accidentally push a smaller child towards the water or hit the slick pool deck causing injury.

 - Stay away from drains, filters and water intakes.
 Loose hair or clothing can get tangled in these structures - possibly trapping a child under the water.